 Under this, a company strives to achieve the same target as it did in the past.
 For example, if a company hit a 5% growth last year, then for the current year also, it targets the same percentage (making adjustments for inflation).
 It is the most relaxed approach as the risk is low, and the company does not need any additional efforts or resources.

 Sustainable Growth Strategy

 A company follows this strategy if it believes the external environment is not favorable.
-For instance, if the economy is in recession, or if there is a lack of financial resources.
+For instance, if the economy is in recession or if there is a lack of financial resources.

 If the objective of a company is to generate cash, then a company may adopt this strategy.
-A company pursuing this strategy may be willing to give up some of its market share to make cash.
+A company pursuing this strategy may be willing to give up some of its market shares to make cash.

 A company adopts such a strategy if, in the past, it has enjoyed rapid growth.
 By using this strategy, the company wants to take some rest before pushing for growth again.
-Or, we can say, a company moves cautiously for sometime before pursuing growth.
+Or, we can say, a company moves cautiously for some time before pursuing growth.
 It is a temporary strategy.
 A company can use the rest period to make its production more efficient to exploit future opportunities.

 Advantages and Disadvantages

 Following are the advantages of a stability strategy: